A MedVision, Inc. Company

-A study conducted by PwC showed that a healthcare cost increase is expected to rise 7% next year due to inflation which is causing providers to seek rate increases from insurers and as pharmaceutical costs increase.
+A study conducted by PwC showed that healthcare costs are expected to rise 7% next year due to inflation which is causing providers to seek rate increases from insurers and as pharmaceutical costs increase.
 As in other industries, labor shortages and high labor costs are driving providers to ask for more reimbursements from insurers.
 High-cost drugs and supply shortages are also taking a toll on healthcare costs.
+Read more on our website.

 Providers working with multi-year contracts have felt the pinch of inflation, labor, and supply shortage, however until contracts were up for renewal, the provider wasn’t able to be reimbursed.
 As contracts are renewed, providers are looking to pass on the extra cost of doing business to payers.
 Additionally, there is a demand for care as patients who put off care during the pandemic now seek those services.
 Additionally, supply chains for prescriptions have been disrupted which again drives up the cost of medication.
 And recently, as popular new obesity and diabetes drugs with no generic equivalents have hit the market, the demand for these treatments is hitting payers in the pocketbook.
 As the healthcare market continues to evolve, providers and payers will be looking for ways to reduce overall costs.